aryzing/hr-notes/css/css.md

 **Absolute**: positioned according to it's nearest relatively positioned ancestor.
 Same `top`, `right`, `bottom`, and `left`properties apply.
 They are removed from the normal flow.
 Creates new coord system.

+When positioning an absolute inside a relative, the coordinates used by the absolute are the *padding* bounding box of its relative ancestor.
+[See post][http://stackoverflow.com/questions/17115344/absolute-positioning-ignoring-padding-of-parent].

 # Media queries

 Boilerplate code for html for media queries: